 - The Dragonfly gift shop

-- A safe storage environment for the museum's biological archives - a vast collection accessed regularly by scientist around the world!
+- A safe storage environment for the museum's biological archives - a vast collection accessed regularly by scientists around the world!

 Each year, more than 100,000 visitors are inspired by the natural world showcased in the Museum's permanent and special exhibits.
 We encourage you to share your time between the indoor exhibits and the outdoor environment, moving between informative indoor models and their reality in a natural Mississippi setting.